 And then, from Denton, came new hope for M&A fans.
 Seems that Mickey—not Amanda—had been playing possum!
 While Clayton was living in Denton, through his wife he met Janet McGill.
 In 1962 Clayton and McGill collaborated for a new incarnation of Mickey Mudturtle, albeit sans Amanda: Clayton was still Mickey, but McGill was Mickey’s twin sister Michelle.
 Mickey and Michelle would host Cartoon Capers on WBAP-TV.

 Trouper that he was, Mickey continued to make personal appearances, now with twin sister Michelle.

 (This page is another time capsule that shows Fort Worth’s options for entertainment and dining in 1962.
 You could watch the broncs buck at a rodeo in Colleyville or kick up your heels at National Hall, Ward’s Club, La Barn, Casino Ballroom, or Crystal Springs.
 You could eat at Holloway’s with M&M or at Jetton’s, Zuider Zee, Carlson’s, or Chicken Shack.
-At the movies you could see da King in Kid Galahad or da Duke in Hatari.
+At the movies you could see the King in Kid Galahad or the Duke in Hatari.
 You could watch I Spit on Your Grave, Premature Burial, or Dr. Blood’s Coffin.
-You could hear Jimmy Reed at the Skyliner or Little Al and His Hifis at the Rocket Club on Jacksboro Highway).
+You could hear Jimmy Reed at the Skyliner or Little Al and His Hifis at the Rocket Club on Jacksboro Highway.)

 Clayton insisted that the new incarnation of Mickey’s show still be performed live at Channel 5.